-- 1. See page 50 for a description of how the engine should be turned to access TDC down $(0^\circ)$ to be able start checking and adjusting the injectors. - 2.
-You are now on the first revolution and can check/adjust the injectors as specified in the table on the previous page. - 3.
-Firstly, measure the distance (A) between plane (a) and the top edge of the valve spring washer on the PDE injector using a digital sliding calliper.
-See figure. - 4.
-Dimension (A) should be 69.9 mm for PDE31 (dimension B=38.8 mm). - 5.
-The dimension is adjusted by undoing the lock nut and screwing the rocker arm adjusting screw (1) to the correct measurement.
+- 1. Firstly, measure the distance (A) between plane (a) and the top edge of the valve spring washer on the PDE injector using a digital sliding calliper.
+See figure. - 2.
+Dimension (A) should be 69.9 mm for PDE32 (dimension B=38.8 mm). - 3.
+The dimension is adjusted by undoing the lock nut and screwing the rocker arm adjusting screw (1) to the correct measurement. - WARNING!

-WARNING!
 Take care when carrying out the adjustment if the dimension is well outside the adjustment dimension.
-The spring is pre-tensioned and can cause personal injury if it is released.

-- 6. Position setting tool 99 442 with the metal plate around the injector spring. - 7.
+The spring is pre-tensioned and can cause personal injury if it is released. - 4.
+Position setting tool 99 442 with the metal plate around the injector spring. - 5.
 Finely adjust dimension (A) by simultaneously using a finger to sense that the small piston (2) is level with the flat upper surface of the tool.
-It is possible to feel differences of less than a tenth of a millimetre. - 8.
+It is possible to feel differences of less than a tenth of a millimetre. - 6.
 If the setting tool is not available, a digital sliding calliper can also be used for fine adjustment.
-The rocker position is adjusted using the adjusting screw to $69.9 \pm -0.1$ mm as stated above. - 9.
-Tighten the adjusting screw lock nut to 39 Nm and remove the tool. - 10.
-Continue to turn the flywheel counterclockwise so that the marking on the flywheel is visible in the lower window on the flywheel housing and 99 442 adjust the valves as shown in the table on the previous page.
+The rocker position is adjusted using the adjusting screw to $69.9 \pm -0.1$ mm as stated above. - 7.
+Tighten the adjusting screw lock nut to 39 Nm and remove the tool. - Note: No further checking or adjustment of the unit injectors, such as checking the opening pressure, must be done.
+If an injector is defective, the whole injector must be replaced.